CARE ACT 2014

 7. Direct Payments

-In developing the plan, the local authority must inform the person which, if any, of their needs may be met by a direct payment (see Direct Payments).
+In developing the plan, the local authority must inform the person which, if any, of their needs may be met by a direct payment (see Direct Payments chapter).
 The local authority should provide the person (and/or their independent advocate or any other individual supporting the person, if relevant and if the person wishes this) with appropriate information and advice concerning the usage of direct payments, how they differ from traditional services, and how the local authority will organise the payment (for example an explanation of the direct payment agreement or contract, and how it will be monitored).
 This advice should also include detail such as:

 - the ability for someone else (such as a carer) to receive and manage the direct payment on behalf of the person;